Pro-gun rally by thousands in Virginia ends peacefully

 Authorities were looking to avoid a repeat of the violence that erupted in Charlottesville during one of the largest gatherings of white supremacists and other far-right groups in a decade.
 Attendees brawled with counterprotesters, and an avowed white supremacist drove his car into a crowd, killing a woman and injuring dozens more.
 Law enforcement officials faced scathing criticism for what both the white supremacist groups and anti-racism protesters said was a passive response.

-On Monday, Southern Poverty Law Center staff members attended the rally and identified members of extremist militia groups, including the Oath Keepers and Three Percenters, as well as the League of the South, according to outreach director Lecia Brooks.
-The League of the South, which the center designates a hate group, advocates for Southern secession.
+On Monday, Southern Poverty Law Center staff identified members of what it calls extremist militia groups, including the Oath Keepers and Three Percenters, as well as the League of the South and the Proud Boys, which the center classifies as hate groups, according to outreach director Lecia Brooks.

 In contrast to Charlottesville, there was little sign of counterprotesters challenging the gun-rights activists.